How we score

 Institutional references

-Dosage benchmarks and safety limits are anchored to guidelines from recognised bodies including the NIH Office of Dietary Supplements and EFSA.
+Dosage benchmarks and safety context may draw from recognised bodies such as the NIH Office of Dietary Supplements and EFSA.

 Established dosage guidelines

-We reference clinically studied dose ranges — not manufacturer recommendations or regulatory minimums, which often reflect the minimum required, not the effective amount.
+We reference clinically studied dose ranges where available — not manufacturer recommendations or regulatory minimums alone.

 Real-world applicability

-Evidence is weighted by its relevance to a supplement taken by a healthy adult in a daily routine — not by study population outliers or extreme conditions.
+Evidence is weighted by its relevance to a supplement taken by a typical consumer, not by marketing claims or unusually narrow study conditions.

 How the score works

-The goal is simple: identify whether a product will actually deliver meaningful results in real use.
-The system evaluates not just what ingredients are present, but whether they are likely to produce a meaningful effect at the declared dose.
+The goal is simple: identify whether a product label supports a clear, evidence-aligned assessment.
+The system evaluates not just what ingredients are present, but whether their declared doses, forms, and context are meaningful.

-Dosage quality and evidence strength are the most influential factors.
+Dosage quality and evidence strength are important factors.
 Bioavailability refines the dose assessment.
 The remaining dimensions — transparency, safety, excipients, and formulation coherence — sharpen the final verdict.
-No exact weights are published to prevent reverse-engineering of the model.
+We publish the evaluation framework, but not exact weights, formulas, or internal scoring logic.

 Relative contribution — illustrative